fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 layout: post
 published: true
 title: Facing Reality
-subtitle: why you should recalibrate as a habit
+subtitle: you need a firm foundation if you want to build a skyscraper
 tags:
 - thoughts
 ---
-Some recent thoughts on Reality; how it tends to be different from what we believe, and how to get closer.
+Some recent thoughts on Reality; how it tends to be different from what we believe, and maybe habits to get slightly closer.

 # Facing Reality